 Commercial auto insurance helps pay for liability claims if your business vehicle gets into an accident and someone sues over an injury or property damage.
 All car insurance policies need to meet your state's minimum requirements for auto liability limits.

-Cyber liability insurance helps small businesses recover from costly data breaches and cyberattacks.
+Cyber insurance helps small businesses recover from costly data breaches and cyberattacks.
 It also protects network security businesses and IT consultants against lawsuits from clients who might hold them responsible for failing to prevent a breach.

 Business liability insurance provides protection when a business is held responsible for another person's property damages or losses.
 Commercial property insurance is another type of insurance that protects your business property against theft, fire, vandalism, and other risks.

 Most small business owners qualify for a business owner's policy (BOP), which combines general liability insurance with commercial property insurance at a discount.
 A BOP can help pay to repair or replace your inventory, equipment, and other business property after damage or loss.